 Except any type of potato soup in France is way too commonplace for something as lavish as a Christmas Eve dinner.

 It would be like serving chicken noodle soup to a table of Americans.
-Not something you eat on Christmas Day.
+Not something you’d eat on Christmas Day.

-It’s just a French cultural difference.
+It’s a major French food culture difference to be aware of before you set your menu.
 You see, most young French kids know what leeks are and commonly eat them in quiche, soup or another simple dish.
 But in the US?
 I am not sure too many American 6-year-olds would be able to tell you what a leek looks like.
 It’s not as commonplace for us as a carrot or onion.